Keystroke Dynamics: Concepts, Techniques, and Applications

-In \cite{antal2015keystroke}, Antal, Szabo, and Laszlo used their dataset of 42 individuals to investigate the interaction of touchscreen features on the performance of keystroke authentication systems.
-For data collection purpose, they developed an Android application for a Nexus 7 tablet and a Mobil LG Optimus L7 P710.
-The application had its own software keyboard.
-During the registration period, the users had to enter their data such as their gender, date of birth, experience of smartphone usage etc. Data was collected in multiple sessions.
-Most users participated in two sessions in two weeks.
-The users entered the same password (\emph{tie5Roanl}) during each session 30 times.
-A total of 42 individuals provided their data with 51 entries for each user.
-Entries containing deletions were discarded from the dataset.
-As all users entered the same password, the data of each user could be used both as legal user and impostor.
-Among the 42 users, 37 were tablet users and 5 were mobile phone users.
-The system saved both the timing and touchscreen features.
-They used WEKA (version 3.6.11) \cite{ngo2011data} software for their experiment.
-Weka's search methods was used to optimize some of the default parameters of the classifiers.
-They used Bayesian network, Nearest neighbors (k-NN, IBk in Weka), Naive Bayes, Decision trees, Support vector machines, Multilayer perceptrons etc. for the evaluation process.
-In the identification phase, Antal, Szabo, and Laszlo used two datasets to compute the accuracy - one with touchscreen features (pressure and finger area) and one without touchscreen features.
+In the identification phase, Antal, Szabo, and Laszlo used two datasets to compute the accuracy, one with touch screen features (pressure and finger area) and one without touchscreen features.
 There were 41 features in the first one and 71 features in the second.